openstax/tagging-legend/ap-bio.md

     - `ost-tag-blooms-*`: ie `ost-tag-blooms-1`
     - `ost-tag-dok-*`: ie `ost-tag-dok-1`
     - `ost-tag-time-*` can be one of `short`, `med`, or `long`
-  - `ost-assessed-feature` : On AP Science Practices Connection IF it has a nested question.
+  - `ost-assessed-feature` : Not on any features at the moment.
   - `ost-feature` : This is a non-assessed feature that should be a step in Tutor.
-On AP Science Practices Connection IF there is no nested question, Scientific Method Connection, Career Connection, Visual Connection, Evolution Connection, AP Everyday Connection.
+On Scientific Method Connection, Career Connection, Visual Connection, Evolution Connection, AP Everyday Connection.
   - `ost-video` : Goes on any `ost-assessed-feature` that has a video.
   - `ost-exercise-choice` : Used for a group of exercises which will be used in the i-reading, but will be pre-processed by Tutor first.
 No examples yet in AP Bio.
   - `ost-reading-discard` : On Chapter Outline, Key Terms, Chapter Summary, Visual Connection Questions, Review Questions, Critical Thinking Questions, AP Test Prep questions, Answer Key.
-  - `ost-assignable`: Not applicable to Bio yet.
+  - `ost-assignable`: On AP Science Practices Connection.
   - `ost-learning-objective-def` : Place on the learning objective text that defines the Program Learning Objective (PLO)
   - `ost-standards-def` : Generic standards definition class.
 Place on the class that defines the AP standards items.
 Only occurs in AP Connection.
   - `ost-standards-apbio` : Specific AP Bio standards definition class.
 Place on the class that defines the AP Standard name and its definition.